Welcome to my webpage hosting my electronics and programming video tutorials on YouTube.

 - Digital electronics basics: 7400 logic chips

-and the third one, the “C++ tutorial” is being planned later this year.
+and the third one, the “C++ tutorial” is being planned in the first half of 2023.

 Please, click on each link to find more details including resources, descriptions, future plans and, of course, the videos themselves.